-A week after the end of the spring term, students will begin PURE by attending an orientation session and three safety classes.
+A week after the end of the spring term, students will begin PURE by attending two orientation sessions and completing both online and in-person training in lab safety.
 The rest of the summer term will be focused on research.
 In the fall and spring semesters PURE participants will continue their research projects and will also enroll in a PURE seminar course.
 This class will meet once a week for oral presentations of student research and for paper presentations from the primary literature.
 The focus will be on clear communication of scientific concepts and data.

 Additional class meetings will involve faculty / guest lectures on topics including:

 (i) how to give an effective oral presentation